Moe98/reddit/apps/chat_app/README.md

 # Chat App

-This is the chatting application service of Reddit.
+The chatting application of Reddit.

-## Installation
+## Installing and Running Dependencies

-You have to use docker for running next commands.
+You must have docker installed for running the next commands.

-To run Cassandra
+### Install and Run Cassandra

 ```bash
 docker run -d \ -p 9042:9042 \ --name cassandra \ cassandra:latest
 ```

-To run Cassandra web (optional)
+#### Install and Run Cassandra Web (optional)

+If you want to view the chat database through online UI
 ```bash
 docker run -d \
 -e CASSANDRA_HOST_IP=$(docker inspect --format '{{.NetworkSettings.IPAddress}}' cassandra) \